royaltm/rust-z80emu/README.md

 Rust Version Requirements
 -------------------------

-`z80emu` requires Rustc version 1.36 or greater due to the usage of some macro features and API that was introduced or stabilized in this version.
+`z80emu` requires Rustc version 1.51 or greater due to the stabilization of const generics in this version.

 Licensing